 One study found that 76% of females between the ages of 18 to 30 years old watch pornography on a regular basis.

 Jesus knows that sexual lust can become a serious issue for both men and women.

-John Mayer, a popular musician who’s constantly surrounded by Hollywood hottest leading ladies, recently confessed to being drawn more to porn than to real-life relationships.
-It’s a very powerful addiction and one that Jesus knew was serious.
-So Jesus gave us a rather graphic visual in Matthew chapter 5 to make His point.
-Now Jesus was not advocating actually slicing off hands and eyes because we lust or engage in pornography.
-He was simply communicating the seriousness of the sin of lust that if not dealt with through a kind of radical surgery, it can consume our lives.
+So, He gives us a rather graphic visual in today’s Scripture reference to make His point.
+(However, Jesus was not advocating actually slicing off hands and eyes because we lust or engage in pornography.
+He was simply communicating the seriousness of the sin of lust that if not dealt with through a kind of radical spiritual surgery, it can consume our lives.)

 Are you struggling because of your use of porn?
 Are you keeping it a secret?